johanneskastl/ansible-role-install_useful_tools/README.md

 Role Variables
 --------------

-`useful_tools`: List of packages.
-Only a basic set is defined in defaults/main.yml, others are added on a per-distribution basis with correct names, only if available.
+- `useful_tools`: List of packages.
+Only a basic set is defined in `defaults/main.yml`, others are added on a per-distribution basis with correct names, only if available.

+If you use this role on OpenWrt, you can decide if you want the `git` package to be installed (or not, to save space):

+- `add_git_on_openwrt`: Boolean to decide if git is to be installed on OpenWrt (default: `true`)

 Dependencies
 ------------